tomasojak/turbomachinery-Assignment_3-Combustion/README.md

 ## Question 1

-Depending on your student number, use the following equivalence ratios:
+Depending on the lowest student number in your group, use the following equivalence ratios:

 - Even number: $\phi_1=0.8$, $\phi_2=1$ and $\phi_3=1.15$